2026-05-15

 Part 2: Look at the target

-After some minor adjustments, I left it to train for almost 8 hours.
-This was the longest training I have ever done.
-The Tensorboard graphs somehow look good.
 When I tried inference though, the agent behaviour was completely wrong.
-Even the standing behavior was gone and the agent was flipping after doing some fancy dance move. // Add balerina video here // Could be the caption: In the mean time I was having some fun with unreal engine, working on a fur shader
+Even the standing behavior was gone and the agent was flipping after doing some fancy dance move.

-The gait was not great though.
+I love that the agent has developed this cute gallop but I was not satisfied with the gait.
 The agent relied on one front and one rear leg on opposite sides.
-To turn right it used rear-left leg and to turn left it used front-right leg.
-And the other two legs were for balance.
-Honestly I think this is a great strategy given that the agent only observes joint twist angle and leg angular velocity.
+To turn right it used rear-left(or rear-right) leg and to turn left it used front-right(or front-left) leg.
+And the other two legs were used mostly for balance.
+Honestly I think this is a great strategy given that the agent only observes joint swing angle and angular velocity for each leg.
 I then played around with physics config a little.
 Added angular and linear damping to legs and also changed the physics material to rubber, which had higher friction factor.
 I think it helped with speed and stability but not with the gait.